 What happens if the reserve ratio is above 800%?

-$DJED’s and $SHEN’s mint and burn fees will be charged in $ADA and will be entered into the equity pool of the protocol. $SHEN holders get a share of this pool as an incentive for their participation in maintaining the $DJED peg ratio.
+DJED’s and SHEN’s mint and burn fees are charged in ADA and sent to the equity pool of the protocol.
+SHEN holders get a share of this pool as an incentive for their participation in maintaining the DJED peg ratio.

-In addition, users will also be subject to operating fees that will be paid in $ADA and deducted from the initial deposit and operational costs.
-These fees will be converted into $COTI and streamlined into the COTI Treasury to be distributed as rewards to COTI users.
+In addition, users are also subject to operating fees that are paid in ADA and deducted from the initial deposit and operational costs.
+These fees are converted into $COTI and streamlined into the COTI Treasury to be distributed as rewards to COTI users.

-Several countries, including the US, will not have access to $DJED’s platform (djed.xyz).
+Several countries, including the US, do not have access to DJED’s platform (djed.xyz).

-How can the public tell the number of $ADA that have been locked to mint or burn $DJED and $SHEN?
+How can the public tell the amount of ADA that has been locked to mint or burn DJED and SHEN?
 Can those smart contracts be verified by any 3rd party?